 Most car accidents occur because of someone’s negligence.
-The word ‘someone’ includes anything from the person who is injured to individuals, businesses, organizations of all kinds and government entities.
-If you are injured because of your own carelessness, there is very little you can do about it apart from learn a lesson.
+The word ‘someone’ includes anything from the person who is injured to individuals, businesses, organizations of all kinds, and government entities.
+If you are injured because of your own carelessness, there is very little you can do about it apart from learning a lesson.
 If the car accident leaves you injured, then you will be relying on your own health insurance or PIP insurance if you have taken this out.
 Mississippi is a ‘tort’ or ‘at-fault’ state, so PIP is not a requirement.
 If you have been injured through no fault of your own, you have to establish who or what was the cause and if negligence was involved and sue that party for damages.

 Most car accidents occur because of a poor driving decision by another individual driver.
 Generally, if you are injured, you would seek to file a claim for compensation through that driver’s insurance provider.
-If the driver works for a private company as an employee, it becomes more complicated, because you then may need to file separate claims against either the individual driver, or the business, or both, depending on the exact situation.
+If the driver works for a private company as an employee, it becomes more complicated, because you then may need to file separate claims against either the individual driver, the business, or both, depending on the exact situation.
 It is these complications that make a personal injury attorney with car accident experience so valuable.
 Attempts to sue the wrong party can be a waste of time and end up with you out of pocket.

 Accident claims against government agencies or employees are complicated

 More complicated still are those accidents that have been caused by the negligence of a government entity.
-This could be the city of Jackson, the state government of Mississippi or even a federal government agency.
+This could be the city of Jackson, the state government of Mississippi, or even a federal government agency.
 In most instances, you would not seek to file a claim against an individual employee, but against the relevant government department.
 It is most important to identify exactly which government department is liable for the injuries caused by the accident you were involved in.
 Typical examples of negligence by a city or state entity are: